 Flood Insurance Costs And Tucson Home Buyers

-Flood Insurance Costs Are A Major Home Buying Consideration In Coastal Areas – Not Tucson
+A Major Home Buying Consideration In Coastal Areas – And Tucson

 Flood insurance costs for home buyers in coastal areas may be a deal breaker.
 There are over a million homeowners located in along the coastlines and riverbanks of the United States.
 Most will see significant increases in their flood insurance costs.

 Home owners in these areas are being rocked by federal flood insurance costs rate hikes.

 One home owner on Pete Beach, a barrier island community off Florida’s west coast, suffered a major shock.
 A 9 fold increase in their flood insurance costs.
 On October 1, 2012 the flood insurance costs for a modest 1950s concrete-block, ranch-style home on the waterfront will increase from $1,700 to $15,000 over the next few years.
 Interestingly, the home has never flooded.

 Should the home owner choose to sell the home, or if the policy should lapse, the new rate would apply immediately.